mit-16-85/docs/docs/flight.md

 2. Confirm the flight space and control room nets are secured.
 3. Confirm the operator has the correct RC transmitter, it is powered on, in the right mode, and they are wearing the lanyard.
 4. Confirm the RC transmitter switches are in the correct configuration.
-5. Confirm no batteries are beepiing.
+5. Confirm no batteries are beeping.
 6. Confirm all computer readouts look good.
 7. Loudly announce to the flight space: "Taking off!"